pfulop/serverless-cloudfront-distribution-certificate/README.md

 ```

 Where `domainName` is the domain for which ssl certificate should be generated and `cloudFront` is the logical name of your CloudFront distribution.

+## Note

+_To use an ACM Certificate with CloudFront, you must request the certificate in the US East (N. Virginia) region.
+ACM Certificates in this region that are associated with a CloudFront distribution are distributed to all the geographic locations configured for that distribution._